Whether you are a beginner learning the ropes or a seasoned player honing your skills, choosing the right cricket bat is essential.

 Weight Range: 2lb 9oz & Above

-Our Notes: Long handle bats provide an extended handle length, ideal for taller players.
+Our Notes: Long-handle bats offer an extended handle length, making them ideal for taller players.
 This design offers better reach and leverage, making it easier to play shots without bending too much.

 Long Handle/Long Blade - LH/LB